w3f/PSPs/README.md

-# Polkadot Smart Contracts Proposals (PSPs)
+# Polkadot Smart Contract Proposals (PSPs)

-A Polkadot Smart Contracts Proposal (PSP) describes standards for **smart contracts in the Polkadot ecosystem**.
-The Polkadot Smart Contracts Proposal GitHub is a community-based initiative.
+A Polkadot Smart Contract Proposal (PSP) describes standards for **smart contracts in the Polkadot ecosystem**.
+The Polkadot Smart Contract Proposal GitHub is a community-based initiative.
 The PSP process is not supposed to be a substitute for the Polkadot Governance process or the [RFCs process](https://github.com/polkadot-fellows/RFCs).

-> __Disclaimer__: The Polkadot Standards Proposals have been renamed to Polkadot Smart Contracts Proposals (PSPs).
+> __Disclaimer__: The Polkadot Standards Proposals have been renamed to Polkadot Smart Contract Proposals (PSPs).
 Everything else should be discussed as part of the [RFCs process](https://github.com/polkadot-fellows/RFCs).

 ---
 - [:clipboard: Process](#clipboard-process)